Of Anitta, the Stones, for example: megafestival funds against the coronavirus

-Nearly a hundred artists and celebrities from different countries have confirmed participation in the festival online One World: Together, At Home in the English language, One World: Together in the House, which takes place from 15 pm (eastern time) today (18).
+Nearly a hundred artists and celebrities from different countries have confirmed participation in the festival, the online One World: Together, At Home in the English language, One World: Together in the House, which takes place from 15 pm (eastern time) today (18).

 In addition to the brazilian Anitta, in the event that the non-governmental organization (NGO), the Global Citizen, in partnership with the World Health Organization (WHO), will be musical performances by Andrea Bocelli; Was Eilish), Chris Martin (lead singer of the band Coldplay); Eddie Vedder (Pearl Jam); Others Eilish; Elton John; Jack Johnson; Jennifer Lopez; Juanes; Paul McCartney; Pharrel Williams, the Rolling Stones, Stevie Wonder, The Killers, among many others.